docker-library/ghost/README.md

 ![ghostfire-screen-2018-07-12_21h46](https://user-images.githubusercontent.com/6694151/42668147-195cfb74-861d-11e8-9d61-d847da6147f9.jpg)

+## Developer setup

+[I open sourced](https://github.com/firepress-org/ghost-local-dev-in-docker) the local setup.
+This is a workflow to run Ghost locally within a Docker container.
+It allows you to easily develop Ghost themes and/or Ghost itself.

-## Various info
+## Various

 **Breaking change**

 If you want to run Ghost 0.11.xx, be aware of the container's path difference:

+- Ghost 2.x.x is: /var/lib/ghost/content
-Ghost 1.x.x is: /var/lib/ghost/content
+- Ghost 1.x.x is: /var/lib/ghost/content
-Ghost 0.11.x is: /var/lib/ghost
+- Ghost 0.11.x is: /var/lib/ghost

 **SQLite Database**